RMizin/FalconMessenger/README.md

 ## How to run the app
 Follow these simple steps:

-1. Open the Pigeon-project.xcworkspace in Xcode.
+1. Open the FalconMessenger.xcworkspace in Xcode.
 2. Change the Bundle Identifier to match your domain.
 3. Go to Firebase and create new project.
 4. Select "Add Firebase to your iOS app" option, type the bundle Identifier & click continue.